josmac69/technical_challenge_l/4_data_architecture/README.md

 Data gathered by the app are very simple and relational by design.
 We shall use transactional database with strong consistency to avoid over booking of parking lots and problems with financial transactions.

-#### User master record
+#### User account master record
 Overview:
 * Holds information about user account.
 * Only one record per user_id exists.
 * Master record will be updated during financial transactions and manual user account updates.
-* Table will be indexed by user_id.
+* Table will be indexed by user_id, email, phone and user_name.
 Other indexes would be added based on usage.
 * Table will most likely not be partitioned.
 * Record will be locked during update.